washedgram/notify/README.md

 0. Install Python / Pip
 1. Install the rest of the python packages if you don't already have them
+2. Paste webhook in line 3 if necessary

 To use in another program, import the function: